vfat-io/tycho-indexer/tycho-indexer/README.md

 #### Key Features:

 - Subscriptions: Clients can subscribe to various extractors based on their identity (e.g., a specific blockchain and protocol).
 Once subscribed, clients receive updates as soon as the extractor processes new data.
-- Reverts Handling: In case of blockchain reverts, the system ensures that clients are notified with revert messages, allowing them to adjust their states accordingly.
+- Reorg Handling: In case of blockchain reorganisations, the system ensures that clients are notified with revert messages, allowing them to adjust their states accordingly.
 - Heartbeat Mechanism: The WebSocket service includes a heartbeat mechanism to monitor client connection health.
 If the client fails to respond within a set timeout, the connection is automatically terminated.
 - Error Handling: The service provides clear error messages for common issues like subscription failures, parsing errors, and missing extractors.